 Ossoff, for his part, condemned the killing, describing the federal immigration forces in Minneapolis as “massively deployed and ill-trained” who are “violating civil liberties with impunity and showing reckless disregard for life and property.”

-In his statement Saturday, Carter didn’t indicate how federal immigration officers were defending themselves when Pretti, filming the scene with a mobile phone, interjected himself between agents and two civilians they’d pushed to the ground, according to video footage.
+In his statement following Saturday’s protest in Savannah, Carter, a five-term congressman from St. Simons, didn’t indicate how federal immigration officers were defending themselves when Pretti, filming the scene with a mobile phone, interjected himself between agents and two civilians they’d pushed to the ground, according to video footage.

-Within 20 seconds, Pretti was splashed with pepper spray, surrounded by seven agents, wrestled to the ground, and shot at least 10 times while on his knees and restrained — and after a gun he was licensed to carry was removed from his pocket.
+Within 20 seconds, Pretti was pepper-sprayed, surrounded by seven immigration agents, wrestled to the ground, and shot at least 10 times while on his knees and restrained — and after a gun he was licensed to carry was removed from his pocket.

 Within hours, federal officials described Pretti as a “would-be assassin” and “domestic terrorist” who wanted to “massacre law enforcement.”
 They provided no evidence except the confiscated gun.